Kashmiri Muslim Wedding- Custom, Rituals and Preparation

 From now on till the day before the wedding, guests arrive at both houses of the families every evening where the perfect wedding ambience is set up by the traditional Kashmiri folk songs and dances.
 The guests who arrived are served traditional salted red tea or sheer chai.

 In maenziraat, a bathing ritual is performed in the bride’s house where the bride’s feet are washed by her maternal aunt.
-After that, the bride’s hands and feet are adorned in ornate Heena designs with the maenz or henna paste.
+Afterwards, the bride’s hands and feet are adorned in ornate Heena designs with the maenz or henna paste.
 Other family members and neighbours also decorate their hands with heena designs.
 Everyone is also served meals prepared by waza.
 Maeziraat is also performed at the groom’s place, not on a larger scale.

 The bride’s family sends 51 plates or thaals containing sweets, fruits, dry fruits and other food items to the groom’s house.